Effective Organization for Nonfiction Book

 Yes, typically, every paragraph contains a new idea, but you only put in subheadings when you have a significant new idea.

-In the example book above, the chapter on putting together a launch team had the heading “Ask People to Join Your Launch Team.”
+In the example book above, the chapter on putting together a launch team had the heading “Make the Ask.”
 Several tips were given on how to ask people, but it was unnecessary to have a heading for each tip.
-They all had to do with the “ask.”
+They all had to do with the “making the ask.”

 But it was necessary to create a new heading called “Choosing a Platform” because the original was a bit misleading.

-With the original, it suggested the author wanted you to use both email and private Facebook page when putting together your launch team, but in this case, the author gave pros and cons for each method and tips on using them, so I created the subhead.
+With the original, it suggested the author wanted you to use both email and private Facebook page when putting together your launch team, but in this case, the author gave pros and cons for each method and tips on using them, so I created the subhead Choose a Platform to nest them under.

 Let’s look at another example from that book.